 Sound: clear and well produced; direction and musicality: professional sound quality; program notes: excellent, lucid and scholarly helpful.
 The choral singing is first rate.Erna Schwerin, President, Friends of Mozart Inc.

-...the forty-voice ensemble Gloriae Dei Cantores under the direction of Elizabeth Patterson are in really fine voice and it is difficult not to be impressed by their security of ensemble...this well-packaged release from Gloriae Dei Cantores contains full Latin texts with English translations and fascinating and informative liner notes from organist David Chalmers...It is good to hear some of Mozart's lesser performed sacred choral works in this his anniversary year.Michael Cookson Music Web International
+"...the forty-voice ensemble Gloriae Dei Cantores under the direction of Elizabeth Patterson are in really fine voice and it is difficult not to be impressed by their security of ensemble...Their [Vox Caeli Sinfonia] playing is impressive being especially alert and sensitive.
+This well-packaged release from Gloriae Dei Cantores contains full Latin texts with English translations and fascinating and informative liner notes from organist David Chalmers...It is good to hear some of Mozart's lesser performed sacred choral works in this his anniversary year."Michael Cookson Music Web International July 2006

-...the ensemble...as usual, gives an excellent performance...Gloriae Dei Cantores has been called the best amateur choir in the country.
+"...the ensemble...as usual, gives an excellent performance...Gloriae Dei Cantores has been called the best amateur choir in the country.
 But amateur here refers only to the fact that the singers aren't paid.
-Their vocal quality and sensitivity are professional indeed....The performance showcases both the ensemble strength of Gloriae Dei Cantores and the skills of its solists.Linda-Marie Delloff The Lutheran
+Their vocal quality and sensitivity are professional indeed....The performance showcases both the ensemble strength of Gloriae Dei Cantores and the skills of its soloists."Linda-Marie Delloff The Lutheran July 2006

 Gloriae Dei Cantores (Singers to the Glory of God) holds a passionate dedication to the faithful representation of spiritual and musical authenticity in the choral arts.
 Sharing its vision of inspiration and hope, the choir has touched the hearts of audiences in twenty-four countries in Europe and Asia, as well as extensive tours and concert series in the United States.
 The choir's catalog of more than fifty recordings showcases an expansive repertoire, encompassing both masterworks and rarely performed musical treasures from Gregorian chant to the twenty-first century.
 Richard K. Pugsley and Gloriae Dei Cantores have garnered high praise for bringing lesser- known, yet fully deserving composers and their works to light.
 The choir makes its home at the Church of the Transfiguration in Orleans, Massachusetts, where it sings worship services throughout the year.